CancerCollaboratory/dockstore-ui/app/docs/docker_registries.md

 Now if the user runs the Docker login command returned by the get-login call, they should now be able to pull the Docker image.

+## Private Docker Registry Common Errors

+### CWLTool can't find a Docker image
+If you are trying to launch a private docker tool and are getting errors like `image not found` or `CalledProcessError: Command '['docker', 'pull', 'registrypath/namespace/name']' returned non-zero exit status 1`, then you likely do not have access to the Docker image.
+You'll have to request access to the Docker image by clicking the `Request Access` button on the tool's Dockstore page.
+If you have already done so then you may need to contact the tool maintainer again to confirm that you have been authorized to pull the image.

 ## Docker Registry Request

 If you would like to request support for a registry that is not currently supported, then please create an issue on our [Github](https://github.com/ga4gh/dockstore/issues) page.